d2718/fine/README.md

 Options:
   -d, --dir <BASE>  Base directory in which to search [default: .]
-  -r, --regex       Use regex (instead of glob) matching -a, --absolute    Print absolute paths [default: relative to BASE] -h, --help        Print help
+  -r, --regex       Use regex (instead of glob) matching -a, --absolute    Print absolute paths. [default: relative to BASE] -f, --full        Match any part of the path, not just the filename -e, --errors      Show access errors (default is to ignore them) -h, --help        Print help
   -V, --version     Print version
 ```